kuldeepkumar03/SENTIMENT_ANALYSIS_AMAZON_REVIEW/README.md

 ## Output
 The sentiment analysis script will generate the following outputs:

-sentiment_analysis_results.csv:
+newdata.xlsx:

-A CSV file containing the sentiment analysis results, including the review texts and sentiment scores.
+A EXCEL file containing the sentiment analysis results, including the review texts and sentiment scores.